🔍 공개 퀴즈 검색

 What type of persuasive purpose gets people to do something?

-1. Change attitude
+1. Change attitude toward a topic

-2. Inform
+2. Inform them about a subject

-4. Motivate action ✓
+3. Motivate action ✓

 What should your purpose statement include?

-2. Just your opinion
+2. Just your personal opinion on the topic

-3. Only your name
+3. Only your name and the title

 Why is specificity important in defining your purpose?

-1. It makes writing longer only
+1. It makes writing longer

-2. Only teachers care about it
+2. Only teachers care about specificity

 4. It provides clearer direction and better focus ✓